vggls/medical_xai/README.md

 ## 1. Intro

-We study the relationship between faithfulness and quantitative interpretability evaluation metrics in the context of XAI attribution map methods.
+We study the relationship between faithfulness and quantitative interpretability evaluation metrics in the context of medical attribution maps.
 Our implementation utilizes X-Rays ([Covid-19 Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database))
 and digital pathology ([CRC](https://zenodo.org/record/1214456), [HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000),
-[BreakHis](https://www.kaggle.com/datasets/ambarish/breakhis)) medical image datasets and the setting proposed in [3] where HiResCAM[3] provably generates faithful attributions whereas Grad-CAM[2] does not.
-In turn, we fine-tune ResNet and VGG pre-trained architectures and evaluate the generated maps via the AOPC[4], Max Sensitivity[5] and HAAS[6] metrics with the objective to investigate if the metrics can distinguish between faithful and non-faithful attribution maps.
+[BreakHis](https://www.kaggle.com/datasets/ambarish/breakhis)) image datasets and the setting proposed in [3] where HiResCAM[3] provably generates faithful attributions, whereas Grad-CAM[2] does not.
+In turn, we fine-tune ResNet and VGG pre-trained architectures and evaluate the produced attribution maps via the AOPC[4], Max Sensitivity[5] and HAAS[6] metrics with the objective to investigate if the metrics can distinguish between faithful and non-faithful attribution maps.

-Our findings suggest that Max-Sensitivity and AOPC results favour the faithful attribution maps.
+Our findings suggest that Max-Sensitivity and AOPC favour the HiResCAM attribution maps.
+This is attributed to the fact that this kind of mappings preserve the gradient effect on a pixel-level ultimately procducing high-resolution, informative and resilient maps.
 On the other hand, the HAAS score does not contribute to our comparison as it evaluates almost all attribution maps as inaccurate.
-This inspires further study about the nature of HA images and leads us to investigate their relation with features which could potentially vary between medical and non-medical datasets.
+To this purpose we further compare our calculated values against values obtained over a diverse group of models which are trained on non-medical benchmark datasets, to eventually achieve more responsive results.
+The final experiments suggest that the metric is more sensitive over complex medical patterns, commonly characterized by strong colour dependency and multiple attention areas.

 ## 2. Background